-- Everyone at the table can wager on the outcome of that single roll of the dice.
+- Everyone at the table can wager on the outcome of that single dice roll.

-- The outcome of the dice roll is what you get when you add up the face-up pip values of both dice (so it will be anything from a double one, or “2,” up to a double six, or “12.”)
+- The outcome of the dice roll is what you get when you add up the face-up pip values of both dice (so it will be anything from a double one or “2,” up to a double 6 or “12”).

-Every starting round in the game begins with a “Come Out Roll,” where players who wish to place a bet need to wager on either the “Pass Line” or the “Don’t Pass Line” bet.
-These are the only options available at this phase.
+Every starting round in the game begins with a “Come Out Roll,” where players who wish to place a bet must wager a “Pass Line” or the “Don’t Pass Line” bet.
+These are the only options available at this stage.
 Here, the shooter will aim at rolling either a 7 or 11, and if they manage it, all players who wagered on the Pass Line will win their bet.
 If the outcome is a 2, 3 or 12, the Don’t Pass wagers will win.

-The Point is any number that the shooter rolls other than a 2, 3, 7, 11 or 12 (so that’s a 4, 5, 6, 8, 9 or 10).
-In this roll – where again, those at the table can place their bets before it happens – the shooter will need to establish (or “land”) the Point number before rolling a 7.
+The Point can be a 4, 5, 6, 8, 9, or 10.
+In this roll (where again, those at the table place their bets before it happens), the shooter will need to establish (or “land”) the Point number before rolling a 7.
 The wagers on the Pass Line result in a win if they manage to do this.
 However, if a 7 is rolled before the Point is established, then the Don’t Pass Line wagers win.

 The Come Out and Point rolls are the most important features of the game.
-There are also many different types of bets that can be made, which are listed below:
+However, there are also several types of bets that can be made.